borntyping/deployment/README.md

 -----------

-Some dependencies are managed using [Peru], which is installed by the `stage2-user` role.
+Some dependencies are managed using [Peru], which is installed by the `home` role.
 Once the development machine is bootstrapped you can run `peru reup` to update those files, which will fetch the latest versions of the dependencies and copy them into this repository.
 Tasks that install these files are tagged with `peru`, so updating the deployed versions of those files can be